-Whether it is looking at all that green, inhaling the delicious scent of trees, or simply slowing down (and detaching yourself from a screen), there is no denying the calming effect of being in nature.
+Whether it is looking at all that green, inhaling the delicious scent of trees, or simply slowing down, there is no denying the calming effect of being in nature.

 While we did also hike quite a bit, at least 4-7 hours a day, we also made time to slow down and enjoy, simply taking in the green, mountains, lakes, and wildlife, and breathe in deeply to smell all the delicious scents of the forest (trees emit certain chemicals, which not only smell good, but are believed to be the source of the stress-relief benefits).

 If you plan to head to Jackson, check out my healthy Jackson restaurant recommendations.

 Back in NY